-NAPO also serves, or has served, as a board or coalition member for the National Law Enforcement and Corrections Technology Advisory Council (LECTAC), the National Armor Advisory Board and Summit (reviews current issues regarding body armor design and usage), the National Blue Mass (held for law enforcement officers during National Police Week), the National Blue Alert Advisory Group, the National Center for Missing and Exploited Children, the Target Capabilities Working Groups of the U.S. Department of Homeland Security, the Public Safety Sub Council of the National Occupational Research Agenda of the National Institute for Occupational Safety and Health, the American College of Occupational and Environmental Medicine Task Group on Medical Guidelines for Law Enforcement Officers, the Collective Bargaining Coalition (lobbies Congress on legislation to extend basic collective bargaining rights to public safety officers), the National Executive Committee of the Coalition to Preserve Retirement Security (Social Security issues), the National Conference on Public Employee Retirement Systems, the Crime Prevention Council of America, and National Decertification Index Advisory Group.
+NAPO also serves, or has served, as a board or coalition member for the National Law Enforcement and Corrections Technology Advisory Council (LECTAC), the National Armor Advisory Board and Summit (reviews current issues regarding body armor design and usage), the National Blue Mass (held for law enforcement officers during National Police Week), the National Blue Alert Advisory Group, the National Center for Missing and Exploited Children, the Target Capabilities Working Groups of the U.S. Department of Homeland Security, the Public Safety Sub Council of the National Occupational Research Agenda of the National Institute for Occupational Safety and Health, the American College of Occupational and Environmental Medicine Task Group on Medical Guidelines for Law Enforcement Officers, the National Executive Committee of the Coalition to Preserve Retirement Security (Social Security issues), the National Conference on Public Employee Retirement Systems, the Crime Prevention Council of America, and National Decertification Index Advisory Group.